-Are you looking for the ultimate guide to where to stay on Oahu, Hawaii?
+Are you trying to figure out where to stay on Oahu, Hawaii?
 This guide from a an Oahu local has everything that you need to know.

 Who Stays in Waikiki: Everyone (families, couples, elderly visitors, backpackers, business executives)